patricecolet/vmap/README.md

 - ggee is needed for getting directory where the main patch resides
 - hcs is needed for accessing tcl command line and using tk widgets
-- list-abs maybe not necessary
+- list-abs may not be necessary
-- zexy is for converting symbols returned by tcl scripts into list
+- zexy is for converting symbols returned by tcl scripts into list (may not be necessary)
 - mrpeach is used for resolving OSCx protocol
 - moocow is converting into strings for the Gem*:text objects